umd-isl-research/F2DeepRS/README.md

 To implement the BPR algorithm, please refer to [BPR](https://implicit.readthedocs.io/en/latest/bpr.html).
 We got the inspirations in part from the DeepCF model, which can be found at  [DeepCF](https://github.com/familyld/DeepCF).
 Many thanks to the authors.

 The dataset YahooR2 music dataset can be downloaded at [Yahoo!
 R2](https://webscope.sandbox.yahoo.com/).
 You need to download the data, explore it, and preprocess the data by yourself.
+The configuration of ICRC platform is confidential and is not released here.

 # requirements
 - Python 3